 Once the best harvest site/route for the event has been determined, staff/volunteers confirm with the selected tree owner(s) and send them a PDF of the harvest liability waiver.
 If a tree owner doesn’t get selected for harvest, they are informed of other options for people to share their fruit!
 Urban Abundance also hosts a Facebook group called “Urban Abundance – DIY Harvests” for tree owners and local people interested in gleaning to connect and arrange their own harvest activities.
 Tree owners can also reach out to local groups focused on gardening, food preservation and waste reduction, as well as Next Door, Craigslist, and local “Buy Nothing” clubs to find people interested in harvesting fruit for free.

 Beyond registration and harvest-related communication, fruit tree owners are invited via MailChimp to participate in Fruit Tree Stewards educational workshops in the off-season to gain knowledge and skills for caring for their trees.
-Fruit tree care resources and links are available on the website and relevant articles/tips shared on the Facebook page (Aspire: regular emails w/ updates, articles/tips, local events/workshops)
+Fruit tree care resources and links are available on the website and relevant articles/tips are shared on the Facebook page as well.
+In the future, Urban Abundance aspires to have emails w/ updates, articles/tips, local events/workshops as part of its regular communication strategy.

 Donors should be thanked every time they are contacted via phone, online or in person.
 They are informed if a tax deduction is available for their donation and a receipt with the organization’s tax ID is provided to them post-harvest event.
 Donors are thanked publicly in post-event and post-harvest season social media posts and email updates.
 If there is capacity to include them, donors may be invited to an end of season “appreciation” event along with volunteers.